-The Sinas Dramis Law Firm’s Understanding Dangerous Roads campaign is aimed educating motorists about Michigan dangerous roads — highways and intersections across the state where drivers should be extra cautious.
+The Sinas Dramis Law Firm’s Understanding Dangerous Roads campaign educates motorists about Michigan dangerous roads — highways and intersections across the state where drivers should be extra cautious.

 As part of the Understanding Dangerous Roads campaign, Lansing car accident lawyer Stephen Sinas and the Sinas Dramis legal team identify Michigan’s most dangerous roads by collecting and analyzing car crash statistics and other data.